 If you are keen you experience a fresh take on Mexican food, some of our Melbourne’s favourites include Radio Mexico, Fonda, or Mamasita.
 For Sydneysiders those in the know love local haunts like El Loco, Chica Bonita, or Flying Fajita Sisters.
 But there are countless around Australia.

 Don’t be shy, let us know where your favourite Mexican is so we can do a shout out on our socials!

 HOW WE DO MEXICAN

 Our team love Mexican food for it’s wide range of dishes and incredible fresh flavour.
-We offer dishes like Chicken Burrito Mix, Spicy Bean Burrito Mix both of which are brilliant bases to make dishes like burritos, nachos, or even enchiladas.
-We love a good naked burrito as well, and one of our lunchtime go-to’s is our Open Chicken Burrito with Quinoa & Vegetables, which has added grains and veggies for a nutrient boost and brilliant flavour!
+We offer dishes like Chicken Burrito Mix, Beef Chilli Con Carne both of which are brilliant bases to make dishes like burritos, nachos, or even enchiladas.

 For a Mexican-inspired dish (but not authentically Mexican), we have our incredible Beef Chilli Con Carne, which is perfect for chilli bowls served with rice, lettuce, avo, a little cheese, salsa and a small dollop of light sour cream.
 Too good to refuse!

 Tell us in the comments below what your favourite Mexican food is and what you would like to see added to the menu!